DataDog/yubikey/README.md

     108. Install prerequisites:

-        5. dnf install golang yubico-piv-tool
+        5. `dnf install golang yubico-piv-tool`

     109. Set [GOPATH](https://golang.org/doc/code.html#GOPATH) (make sure to update PATH too), and spawn a new bash shell.

     110. Check out the Notary source code:

-        6. go get github.com/theupdateframework/notary
+        6. `go get github.com/theupdateframework/notary`

     111. Patch source code to [point to correct location of shared library on Fedora](https://github.com/theupdateframework/notary/pull/1286).

-        7. cd ~/go/src/go get github.com/theupdateframework/notary
+        7. `cd ~/go/src/go get github.com/theupdateframework/notary`

-        8. git pull https://github.com/trishankatdatadog/notary.git trishank_kuppusamy/fedora-pkcs11
+        8. `git pull https://github.com/trishankatdatadog/notary.git trishank_kuppusamy/fedora-pkcs11`

     112. [Build and install](https://github.com/theupdateframework/notary/pull/1285) the Notary client.

-        9. go install -tags pkcs11 github.com/theupdateframework/notary/cmd/notary
+        9. `go install -tags pkcs11 github.com/theupdateframework/notary/cmd/notary`

     113. Add the lines in Table 6 to your bash profile, and spawn a new bash shell.

     114. Try listing keys (there should be no signing keys as yet):

-        10. dockernotary key list -D
+        10. `dockernotary key list -D`

-        11. If you see the line "DEBU[0000] Initialized PKCS11 library /usr/lib64/libykcs11.so.1 and started HSM session", then we are in business.
+        11. If you see the line `"DEBU[0000] Initialized PKCS11 library /usr/lib64/libykcs11.so.1 and started HSM session"`, then we are in business.

-        12. Otherwise, if you see the line "DEBU[0000] No yubikey found, using alternative key storage: found library /usr/lib64/libykcs11.so.1, but initialize error pkcs11: 0x6: CKR_FUNCTION_FAILED", then you probably need to gpgconf --kill scdaemon ([see this issue](https://github.com/theupdateframework/notary/issues/1006)), and try again.
+        12. Otherwise, if you see the line `"DEBU[0000] No yubikey found, using alternative key storage: found library /usr/lib64/libykcs11.so.1, but initialize error pkcs11: 0x6: CKR_FUNCTION_FAILED"`, then you probably need to `gpgconf --kill scdaemon` ([see this issue](https://github.com/theupdateframework/notary/issues/1006)), and try again.

     115. Generate the root role key ([can be reused across multiple Docker repositories](https://github.com/theupdateframework/notary/blame/a41821feaf59a28c1d8f78799300d26f8bdf8b0d/docs/best_practices.md#L91-L95)), and export it to both Yubikey, and keep a copy on disk:

         13. Choose a strong passphrase.

-        14. dockernotary key generate -D
+        14. `dockernotary key generate -D`

         15. Commit passphrase to memory and / or offline storage.

         16. Try listing keys again, you should now see a copy of the same private key in two places (disk, and Yubikey).

-        17. Backup private key in ~/.docker/trust/private/KEYID.key unto offline, encrypted, long-term storage.
+        17. Backup private key in `~/.docker/trust/private/KEYID.key` unto offline, encrypted, long-term storage.

         18. [Securely delete](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation.html) this private key on disk.